Rafa-Peixoto/Rafa-Peixoto/README.md

 🔍 Looking for new opportunities in software engineering and web development.
 I'm eager to contribute to impactful projects and work in dynamic, forward-thinking teams.

-📚 Skills: Python, Java, JavaScript, C, HTML/CSS, SQL, Git,Vue, ASP.NET, Express.js and a continuous learner of new technologies.
+📚 Skills: JavaScript, C, Haskell, Python, Java, HTML/CSS, SQL, Git, Vue, ASP.NET, Express.js and a continuous learner of new technologies.

 💡 Projects: Check out my repositories to see some of the work I've been doing.